 Singers on our project will take weekly full-choir rehearsals and sectionals (all rehearsals recorded to watch at your leisure).

-The project will also feature a Field Trip on the STN Virtual Tour Bus to the Alberta, land of big skies and wide-open spaces, where Ian Tyson makes his home.
+The project will also feature a Live Virtual Choir Field Trip on the STN Tour Bus to Vermillion, Alberta, where we will have a personal tour of Chatsworth Farm, a family-run, farm-to-table ranch!

 Virtual products do not ship.